 5) Purchase an electric vehicle or install one or more electric vehicle charging stations.
 Switching to EV fleets is a great way to improve transportation, especially if combined with renewable energy generation

-6) Restaurants and other food waste generators implement food waste reuse with Food Bank of the Hudson Valley and/or composting via local haulers who will take it to the UCRRA or other composting facilities.
+6) Food waste reuse or composting: Restaurants and other food waste generators implement food waste reuse with the Food Bank of the Hudson Valley and/or composting via local haulers who will take it to the UCRRA or other composting facilities.

 7) Other actions: Significantly reducing single use plastic and host of other actions that reduce energy use and greenhouse gas emissions, or otherwise addresses climate change are welcome.